rachmadvwp/rachmadvwp.github.io/content/authors/admin/_index.md

 ## About Me

 I am a Research Team Leader at eBrain Lab, New York University (NYU) Abu Dhabi, Abu Dhabi, UAE.
 I received Ph.D. degree in Computer Science from Technische Universität Wien (TU Wien), Vienna, Austria with an excellent distinction.
 Prior to that, I received B.Sc. degree in Electrical Engineering and M.Sc. degree in Electronics Engineering from Bandung Institute of Technology (ITB), Indonesia with cumlaude distinction.
 In academia, I have worked as a teaching assistant at the Electrical Engineering ITB, a research assistant at the Microelectronics Center ITB, and a project research assistant at the Institute of Computer Engineering, TU Wien.
-Meanwhile, in industry, he also experienced working as an FPGA engineer at the PT.
+Meanwhile, in industry, I also experienced working as an FPGA engineer at the PT.
 Fusi Global Teknologi, Indonesia, and at the TriLite Technologies GmbH, Austria.
-I received multiple HiPEAC Paper Awards and an ACM Showcase for his first-authored papers during Ph.D. study, and a best paper nomination in ICARCV 2024.
+I received multiple HiPEAC Paper Awards and an ACM Showcase for my first-authored papers during Ph.D. study, and a best paper nomination in ICARCV 2024.